Ukraine is working to restart two Zaporizhzhia reactors -governor

 The plant's sixth reactor is working at 10% capacity, while the fifth reactor is in the process of resuming operations, he said in televised comments.

+"The technicians worked and restored electricity supply and currently the sixth block is at 10% capacity.
+The fifth block is - according to our information - in the process of being restored," Starukh said.

-(Reporting by Natalia Zinets; writing by Tom Balmforth; editing by Jason Neely)
+(Reporting by Natalia Zinets; writing by Tom Balmforth; editing by Jason Neely and Philippa Fletcher)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.